9 Eco-Dive Resorts in Fiji for a Sustainable Scuba Trip to Polynesia

 Best budget-friendly dive resort in Yasawas

-Located in the northern Yasawas, Mantaray Island Resort offers budget-friendly dorms and beachfront bures.
-This makes it one of the most affordable dive resorts in Fiji.
+Located in the northern Yasawas, Mantaray Island Resort offers budget-friendly dorms and treehouse bures, as well as stunning beachfront villas.
+It’s one of the more affordable dive resorts in Fiji, but you can most definitely do luxury here!

-Scuba certification courses are available in the shallow waters off the beach while wreck, shark and night dives are offered for experienced divers.
+Scuba certification courses (SSI) are available in the shallow waters off the beach – it’s a great place to take your first scuba steps.
+Meanwhile, wreck, shark and night dives are offered for experienced divers.

-Aside from swimming with manta rays, you can embark on guided island treks and village visits.
-At this eco-friendly Fiji dive resort, you can also learn traditional handicrafts and cooking techniques or test your skills at paddle boarding and kayaking.
+Away from the water, you can embark on guided island treks and village visits, learn traditional handicrafts or hone your skills at Fijian cooking.

 It’s also worth mentioning that Mantaray Island Resort has been a finalist for the Sustainable Tourism Award at the Fiji Excellence in Tourism Awards.
-This reflects the resort’s dedication to offering eco-friendly experiences.
+This reflects its commitment to sustainability and the eco-friendly experiences it offers.

 Papageno Resort & Dive